 Can acupuncture help with pain?

-This is in agreement with the findings by Vickers et. al. in 2014 that “Acupuncture is associated with improved pain outcomes compared with sham-acupuncture and no-acupuncture control”.
+This is in agreement with the findings published in JAMA by Vickers et. al. in 2014 about chronic pain.
+They stated that

 Common pain presentations include: